Information Technology IT Resume Examples

 Profile

-A passionate UX designer with three years of professional experience, specializing in the development of accessible technologies to promote empathy and understanding.
+A passionate UX designer with three years of professional experience specializing in the development of accessible technologies to promote empathy and understanding.
 Adept at collaborating with diverse teams to incorporate different viewpoints and ensure technological solutions meet the needs of all users.

-- User-centered Design Principles
+- User-Centered Design Principles

 Professional Experience

-User Experience Designer, Black Cat Apps, San Francisco, CA
+UX Designer, Black Cat Apps, San Francisco, CA

-September 2018 – Present
+November 2021 – Present

 - Conduct front-end programming using HTML 5, CSS, and JavaScript to develop and build web-based prototypes